Convert SWF to WAV

 Converting swf to wav

 Shockwave Flash Movie

-|Description||The Swiff owned by Adobe are used for the animated vector representation, it can contain the texts as well as other vector oriented graphics.
+|Description||🔵 The Swiff owned by Adobe is used for the animated vector representation.
+It can contain the texts as well as other vector oriented graphics.
 Any web browser with Flash plug-in installed can play the file.|

-|Technical details||It was first just an acronym of “Shockwave Flash” because at first it was just developed for Shockwave player.
-These files are binary and are stored in the form of 8-bit bytes, the latest SWF10 version allows the expansion of text capabilities with support for the bidirectional texts and complex scripts.
-This allows embedding JPEG oriented images which operates at an alpha channel for opacity and smooth filter.|
+|Technical details||🔵 It was first just an acronym of “Shockwave Flash” because it was only developed for Shockwave player.
+These files are binary and are stored in the form of 8-bit bytes.
+The latest SWF10 version allows the expansion of text capabilities with support for bidirectional texts and complicated scripts.
+This allows embedding JPEG oriented images, which operates at an alpha channel for opacity and smooth filter.|

 WAVE Audio File

 🔵 Microsoft Windows Media Player

 🔵 VLC media player

 🔵 Plex Media Center

 🔵 Apple QuickTime Player